doitintl/iris3/README.md

 ## When it does it
 Iris does this in two ways:
 * On resource creation, by listening to Operations (Stackdriver) Logs.
+(You can disable this, see ["Deploy"](#deploy).)
 * On schedule, using a cron job, now scheduled to run every 12 hours.
-(See `cron.yaml`.)
+(Configurable in `cron.yaml`.)
 Some types of resources only get labeled on schedule.

 ## Supported Google Cloud Products